Couple with dog enjoying their pensions

 If you work past NPA without claiming your pension, your benefits will be enhanced to account for the fact they are paid late.
 However, all pension benefits must be put into payment before you reach the age of 75.

-Please note, you cannot take benefits built up to April 2014 separately from the benefits you build up from April 2014.
+You cannot take benefits built up to April 2014 separately from the benefits you build up from April 2014.
 All of your pension would have to be drawn at the same time if retiring voluntarily.
-For instance, you could retire at age 65 but any post-2014 pension with a higher NPA would be actuarially reduced for early payment, or you could wait until your state pension age and your pre-2014 benefits, if they have a lower NPA, would be actuarially increased for late payment.

 Rule of 85 protection